Driving While Intoxicated/Drunk Driving Defense

 DWI Charges Dismissed

-In January of 2011, New Jersey DWI defense attorney Jonathan A. Kessous, Esq., of the Criminal and Traffic/DWI Defense Unit of Garces & Grabler, P.C. represented a young man, Mr. J.B., in a busy municipal court in Middlesex County for a DWI violation.
+New Jersey DWI defense attorney Jonathan A. Kessous, Esq., of the Criminal and Traffic/DWI Defense Unit of Garces & Grabler, P.C. represented a young man, Mr. J.B., in a busy municipal court in Middlesex County for a DWI violation.

 New Jersey DWI lawyer Mr. Kessous convinced the municipal prosecutor and the presiding judge to dismiss the DWI allegation, thus saving this Defendant thousands of dollars in surcharges and fines as well as a three (3) month loss of his driving privileges, despite a dash camera video which captured the events of the night of the arrest.